Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: Experiments

+\paragraph{Method-specific Analysis.} Our extensive results reveal that traditional graph kernel methods generally underperform, reflecting the limitations of fixed, handcrafted kernels.
+Deep learning methods show improvements, though approaches like OCGIN and CVTGAD are brittle under long-tailed priors and weak cluster separability in complex benchmarks.
 LGKDE's end-to-end learning of both the metric space and density estimator serves as a principled view to solve GAD tasks, which also offers a distinct advantage over two-stage methods (with extra comparison on InfoGraph~\citep{sun2019infograph} and GAE~\citep{kipf2016variational} followed by a separate KDE), as evidenced by its significantly better performance on MUTAG (e.g., 91.63\% AUROC vs. 81.94\% for GAE+KDE; details in Table~\ref{tab:appendix-two-stage}).
 This efficacy stems from our principled design, where the joint optimization target (Eq.~\eqref{eq:objective}) pairs novel energy-based perturbations with a density-based loss to learn a task-attuned metric space.
 LGKDE's stability is theoretically grounded by our robustness analysis (Corollary~\ref{cor:robustness_kde_graph_revised}), which underpins the consistent high performance across diverse datasets.

 \paragraph{Dataset-specific Insights and Learned Representations.} LGKDE excels on molecular datasets (e.g., MUTAG, PROTEINS), indicating its proficiency in capturing intricate chemical structures.
 This is supported by t-SNE visualizations (Figure~\ref{fig:all_methods_tsne_compare}) on MUTAG, which show LGKDE learning a more discriminative embedding space with clearer class separation compared to other methods.
 Qualitative analysis of graphs from MUTAG corresponding to "average", highest, and lowest learned densities (Appendix~\ref{app:qualitative_analysis}, Figure~\ref{fig:appendix-mutag-avg-extreme}) further reveals that LGKDE captures structurally meaningful patterns: high-density graphs often exhibit complex ring structures typical of the normal class, while low-density graphs display simpler or atypical formations.
-On social network datasets (e.g., IMDB-B and COLLAB), LGKDE remains competitive and performs best on REDDIT-B despite its substantial disparity in graph size $n$ (average $429.63$ nodes with standard deviation 554.06), demonstrating its adaptability and aligning with our analysis on generalization bound (Theorem~\ref{thm:sample_complexity_revised} in Appendix~\ref{app:proof_sample_complexity_revised}).
+On social network datasets (e.g., IMDB-B and COLLAB), LGKDE remains competitive and performs best on REDDIT-B despite its substantial disparity in graph size $n$ (average $429.63$ nodes with standard deviation 554.06), demonstrating its adaptability and aligning with our analysis on generalization bound (Theorem~\ref{thm:sample_complexity_revised}).